DEVELOPMENTAL-BEHAVIORAL PEDIATRICS - GENERAL QUESTIONS

 What does a Developmental-Behavioral Pediatrician do?

 Developmental-Behavioral pediatricians have a range of a career options within academics/research, education, and clinical practice.
-Often in multidisciplinary settings involving close collaboration with other professional disciplines, they evaluate, treat and manage infants, children, and adolescents with a wide range of developmental and behavioral concerns and conditions, as well as physical complaints that are best addressed via a biobehavioral approach.
-They also evaluate and monitor progress in children at risk for developmental and behavioral disorders on the basis of biological and social factors.
-They research the causes and treatments of these conditions and strive to promote an understanding of the social, educational, and cultural influences on children.
-Through training and continuing medical education, they help to shape the work of general pediatricians and other pediatric subspecialists to provide collaborative community leadership, and to inform public policy to promote the optimal development and behavioral health of all children.
+Often in multidisciplinary settings involving close collaboration with other professional disciplines, we evaluate, treat and manage infants, children, and adolescents with a wide range of developmental and behavioral concerns and conditions, as well as physical complaints that are best addressed via a biobehavioral approach.
+We also evaluate and monitor progress in children at risk for developmental and behavioral disorders on the basis of biological and social factors.
+We research the causes and treatments of these conditions and strive to promote an understanding of the social, educational, and cultural influences on children.
+Through training and continuing medical education, we help to shape the work of general pediatricians and other pediatric subspecialists to provide collaborative community leadership, and to inform public policy to promote the optimal development and behavioral health of all children.

 What are the career opportunities?

 Career opportunities abound for Developmental-Behavioral pediatricians.
 This is a young sub-specialty, with a great demand for our services.
-There is increasing demand for Developmental-Behavioral pediatricians in academic settings, where they conduct important research, provide essential components of pediatric residency training and deliver clinical care to patients and their families.
+There is increasing demand for Developmental-Behavioral pediatricians in academic settings, where we conduct important research, provide essential components of pediatric residency training and deliver clinical care to patients and their families.
 The increasing identification of behavioral and developmental disorders has led to high demand for properly trained developmental-behavioral pediatricians.
 There are varied opportunities in academic settings, in hospital-based or large multi-specialty clinic programs, and in community practice.

 What Board, if any, certifies a Developmental-Behavioral Pediatrician?